talentedaamer/OOP-Custom-Post-Type/README.md

 require get_template_directory() . '/inc/oop-cpt-generator.php';

 ```
-now initiate the class and register the post types.
+now make new instance of the class and register the post types.

 ```
 // features post type